The Bankrate promise

 When is hurricane season in Texas?

-As with the rest of the United States, the official Texas hurricane season runs from June 1 to November 30.
-However, August through October are generally considered to be the peak months for hurricane season, and most storm activity has historically occurred during these months.
-According to the NOAA, about 78% of tropical storm days, 87% of minor hurricane days, and 96% of the major hurricane days occur during those months.
-Mid-September is generally more active in regard to tropical storms.
+The official Texas hurricane season runs from June 1 to November 30, mirroring the rest of the U.S. However, August through October are generally considered to be the peak months for hurricane season, and most storm activity has historically occurred during these months.
+According to the National Oceanic and Atmospheric Association (NOAA), about 78 percent of tropical storm days, 87 percent of minor hurricane days, and 96 percent of the major hurricane days occur during this 90-day window.

-Texas has a long history of hurricanes, with the earliest known hurricane making landfall in this state in 1875.
-This hurricane was not considered a significant storm and caused little damage.
+Texas has a long history of hurricanes, with the earliest recorded hurricane making landfall in this state in 1875.
 The next time a hurricane made landfall in Texas was 1893, when the Galveston Hurricane devastated the city.
 This storm would go down in history as the worst natural disaster in US history, claiming between 8,000 and 12,000 lives.

 - Hurricane Carla (1961) – Category 4 hurricane, $1.9 billion in damage, 125 fatalities